Surrogate light curve models for kilonovae with comprehensive wind ejecta outflows and parameter estimation for AT2017gfo: Results

 After exploring a range of outflow morphologies, compositions, ejecta masses, and ejecta velocities, we find that the inferences developed from our two-component ejecta models continue to exhibit tension both with prior expectations of ejecta from the merger, using its GW-deduced parameters, and also with the observed LCs themselves missing a blue component.

-Our investigations here have omitted two directions which deserve subsequent attention.
+Our investigations here have omitted two directions, which deserve subsequent attention.
 First, we have adopted very sharp initial compositions $Y_e$.
 Full numerical simulations have consistently suggested peaked $Y_e$ distributions with extended tails \cite{ foucart2022general}.
 A small contribution of suitable material could help explain the bright extended blue component missing in some of our LCs.
-Second, and in a similar vein, we have restricted to a two-component model; an additional small blue component enhancer, previously attributed to magnetically-driven winds could help improve our fit as invoked in previous work \cite{Nicholl21}.
+Second, and in a similar vein, we have restricted to a two-component model; an additional third small blue component enhancer, previously attributed to magnetically-driven winds could help improve our fit as invoked in previous paper \cite{Nicholl21}.
+The recently observed kilonova and long gamma-ray burst, GRB211211A, has indicated the presence of an additional thermal component powered by either a GRB jet or a central magnetar \cite{troja2022GRB211211A, yang2022GRB211211A, rastinejad2022GRB211211A, mei2022GRB211211A}.
+Such a central power source has been proposed such as a long-lived magnetar, a black hole powered by accretion disk or a jet cocoon for previous observations as well \cite{yu2013bright,metzger2014optical,arcavi2018first,matsumoto2018macronova,Piro_2018,li2018powered,2019ApJ...880...22W,ai2021binary}.
+Our current study excludes such a source to power the emission; however, based on the findings of those studies we anticipate that adding a central engine could help alleviate the early blue-component mismatch and should be investigated further in future work.

-Further, we notice that our Gaussian process modelling produces occasional glitches in the surrogate models.
+Further, we notice that our Gaussian process modeling produces occasional glitches in the surrogate models.
 These glitches occur only for the wind1 composition models and affect the quality of the predicted LC largely at times beyond 4 days.
-This error-prone training may get resolved by developing a hyperparameter selection method which carefully restricts the hyperparameters to preceding parameter neighborhood.
+This error-prone training may get resolved by developing a hyperparameter selection method, which carefully restricts the hyperparameters to preceding parameter neighborhood.

 Our inferences of ejecta properties are in modest tension with the expected ejecta properties, assuming GW-derived binary properties and NR-calibrated models for the outflows expected from different binary mergers.
 However, while we performed an analysis only of GW170817 where these NR-calibrated models are indeed most reliable, at larger mass ratios these models disagree more substantially \cite{henkel2022study}.
 These tensions could be challenging to resolve as a part of joint multimessenger GW-EM PE for generic neutron star mergers.